-Stage 4: (ASICI & FRPS) Accredited Senior in Imaging in the Creative Industries & Fellow: the senior professional qualification.
+Stage 4: (ASICI & FRPS) Accredited Senior in Imaging in the Creative Industries & Fellowship: the senior professional qualification.

 Funding for Falmouth Online Courses

 By being a member of the society you have unique access to a discount for one of Falmouth University's Flexible, online photography courses.

 Falmouth Flexible’s MA Photography and BA(Hons) Top-Up Photography are designed to accommodate a broad range of practitioners, from those who use photography to question the world around them to those whose practice interrogates the medium itself.

 Open University Online Courses

 Digital photography: Creating and Sharing Better Images and Discover your Genre, Develop Your Style

 Two 10 week online courses, developed by the Open University and supported by the RPS for beginners and those who wish to develop their photography further.